Launch App

 Bitcoin FAQ

 BTC stays on the Bitcoin network.
-It’s held by a smart contract-controlled MPC setup, powered by NEAR’s Chain Signatures.The private key is split between 30 MPC nodes (Fireblocks, BitGo, NEAR validators), and no single party can access the funds.
+It’s held by a smart contract-controlled MPC setup, powered by NEAR’s Chain Signatures.The private key is split between MPC nodes, and no single party can access the funds.
 Only the smart contract - based on user actions (borrow, withdraw, liquidation) - can trigger a transaction.
 Funds are never rehypothecated, they only move upon manual loan closure or liquidation.

 More info: